 Primland Resort—Meadows of Dan

 This year’s décor at Primland Resort embraces the surrounding outdoors, with nature-inspired wreaths, trees, and arrangements made from foliage found on the property.
 You’ll find pinecones, berries, and pheasant feathers woven into the artful arrangements, as well as white pines and spruce trees harvested from the grounds.
-Primland invites you to sit by the fireplace, sip a glass of moonshine (or Virginia wine!), and ring in the holiday season at one of the most luxurious resorts in the Commonwealth.
+Primland invites you to sit by the fireplace, sip a glass of moonshine (or locally made wine!), and ring in the holiday season at one of the finest luxury resorts in Virginia.

 Richmond’s Quirk Hotel decorates for the holidays with a modern twist, with a giant white Christmas tree in the lobby completely covered in pink lights and ornaments, many of which were brought in by visitors.
 Miniature pink trees line the windowsills, and pink couches flank the tree, adding more vibrant color to the seasonal decor.
 After checking in, head to the bar and try one of their delectable signature cocktails.